edenia/libre-local/README.md

 - Clone the local Eos repository `https://github.com/edenia/libre-local`
 - Enter to the cloned repository folder `cd <path/libre-local>`
-- Build the Dockerfile image with env variables `make build-docker` or `docker build -t libre-local --build-arg testnet_eosio_public_key="<public_key>" --build-arg testnet_eosio_private_key="<private_key>" .`
+- Create your `.env` file `cp .env.example .env`
-- Run the Dockerfile image `make run` or `docker run -dp 8888:8888 libre-local`
+- Run the Dockerfile image `make run`, this will use the Dockerfiles to build the images and start the network according to the information in the nodes directory.
 - Run the command `cleos get info` or check the link in the browser `http://127.0.0.1:8888/v1/chain/get_info`

 By this point, you already have the Libre Local Network image running locally.

-If you wish to setup a version example of the current Smart Contracts currently running on Libre Mainnet or Libre Testnet, you can run the following command in the root folder of the repository:
+If you wish to use the Smart Contracts currently running on Libre Mainnet or Libre Testnet, you can use the following command in the root folder of the repository to set them up:

 ```sh
 ./scripts/contracts.sh
 ```

-> **Note:** If you wish to run a modified version of the contracts here provided, you can update them, get the wasm and put them in the `./wasm` folder, reset the network and run the command above.
+> **Note:** To run a modified version of the contracts, you can update them, get the wasm and put them in the `./wasm` folder with their respective contract names, reset the network and run the previous command.

 ## File structure